-A manufacturing app is a flexible piece of software that can be tailored to solve individual problems on a shop floor.
+A frontline operations app is a flexible piece of software that can be tailored to solve individual problems on a shop floor.
 It can be created without writing any code.

 Apps use visual design, custom logic and, if appropriate, IoT devices to guide operator workflows and collect key information from individuals closest to the operation.

-Tulip can be used to create all kinds of manufacturing apps.
+Tulip can be used to create all kinds of frontline operations apps.
 Some examples include:

 - Interactive Work Instruction

 - Quality Checks

 - Visibility Apps

 - Machine Monitoring